SOWJANYANOWDU/baremetal-adc-dma-timer-uart/README.md

 ADC conversions are triggered periodically by timer, transferred to memory using DMA, and the sampled values are transmitted over UART.

-## Design Approach

-This project is implemented using **modular programming**.

-- `main.c` contains only the application flow and initialization.
-- `adc_dma.c / adc_dma.h` handle ADC with DMA functionality.
-- `uart.c / uart.h` handle UART communication.

-This modular design improves code readability, reusability, and ease of debugging.

 ## Project Overview

 - TIM2 is configured to generate a 100 Hz trigger (every 10 ms)